Somerton, Philadelphia

 Somerton is a neighborhood in the Far Northeast section of Philadelphia, Pennsylvania, United States.
 The neighborhood is bounded by Red Lion Road on the south, Roosevelt Boulevard on the east, East County Line Road and Poquessing Creek on the north, and the Philadelphia County / Montgomery County line on the west.
 Somerton is adjacent to the Philadelphia neighborhoods of Bustleton, Normandy, and Byberry, the townships of Bensalem and Lower Southampton in Bucks County, and Lower Moreland Township in Montgomery County.
-The area is home to a large and fast-growing foreign-born population, most notably of Russian, Ukrainian, and Indian immigrants.
+The area is home to a large and fast-growing foreign-born population, most notably of Russian, Ukrainian, Indian, and Central Asian immigrants.

-The United States Postal Service operates the Somerton Finance Station at 665 Hendrix Street, however, all mail for the 19116 ZIP code is delivered by the Bustleton Post Office, located at 9925 Bustleton Avenue in Bustleton.
+The United States Postal Service operates the Somerton Postal Store at 669 Hendrix Street; however, all mail for the 19116 ZIP code is delivered by the Bustleton Post Office, located at 9925 Bustleton Avenue in Bustleton.

 History

 Somerton was originally called Smithfield, a village in Moreland Township, Philadelphia County, Pennsylvania.
-Somerton was named for Jacob Sommer, whose family lived in the area for four generations.
+Somerton was named for state senator Jacob Sommer.

 The Somerton name appeared as the name of the local post office in 1830, though some maps in the 1840s continued to show the place name as "Smithfield or Somerton".
 By the 1850s, maps showed the area solely as Somerton.

 Neighborhoods and subdivisions

 Old Somerton, generally north of Byberry Road consists of many larger pre-1900 as well as newer mid-sized homes.

 Londontown is a small section of Somerton between the Short Line train tracks on Southampton Road and Carter Road.

 Tudor Village consists of the area west of Southampton Road, west of the train tracks, and east of Worthington Road.
 Most of the houses were constructed by an Estonian man named Uno Kallaste, who left a street bearing his surname.
-Streets in Tudor Village bear the names of his family members, notably Ina (pronounced EE-na) Drive named after Uno's wife.
+Streets in Tudor Village bear the names of his family members, notably Ina (pronounced EE-na) Drive, named after Uno's wife.

 Lumar Park is an area one mile south of Somerton, west of Bustleton Ave, north of Tomlinson Rd, south of the line of the proposed Woodhaven Road, built in 1950-1951.
-Somerton Terrace, is just south of Lumar Park, built in 1952-1954.The ground for these homes was owned by the Roberts family.
+Somerton Terrace, is just south of Lumar Park, built in 1952-1954.
+The ground for these homes was owned by the Roberts family.
 The upper end blocks of the 500 blocks of Selma and Burgess Streets, near Bustleton Pike, had several homes built in the 1920s.

 Brentwood, built in 1958 (up to 1960 for Barlow Street and Stevens Road), lies east of Bustleton Avenue, south of the line of Woodhaven Road, and north of Lorraine Gardens.

 Lorraine Gardens, built in 1950-1951 is south of Brentwood, north of Tomlinson Road and east of Bustleton Avenue.

 Westwood, built in 1966-1967, is an area south and west of the intersection of Bustleton and Byberry Roads.